Jub1leu/ManGO/README.md

+About:
+Discontinued project, which aimed to develop an urban mobility application, based on collective transport.

+-The project has only initial interfaces, not functional.

 # Sample Snack app

 Open the `App.js` file to start writing some code.
 You can preview the changes directly on your phone or tablet by clicking the **Run** button or use the simulator by clicking **Tap to Play**.
 When you're done, click **Save** and share the link!